Avi-Meshulam/MyStore/README.md

 | Table             | Remarks
 | ----------------- | -------------
 | Catalogs          | A Catalog is a group of products that share a common subject
-| Products          | A Product is associated with one a catalog (currently only one catalog per product(1))
+| Products          | A Product is associated with a catalog (currently only one catalog per product(1))
 | Customers         | A customer is based on the current user logged in Windows
 | ShoppingCarts     | A shopping cart is associated with a customer
 | ShoppingCartItems | A shopping cart item is associated with a shopping cart and a product.
 | Orders            | An order is basically a copy of a shopping cart after checkout, and is also associated with a customer.
 | OrderItems        | An order item is a copy of a shopping cart item after checkout, and is associated with an order and a product.

-> (1) if you need to be able to associate a product with multiple catalogs,
+> (1) if you need to associate a product with multiple catalogs, it is adviced to
-> you are adviced to create a new table, e.g. CatalogsProducts, which will link between catalogs & products.
+> create a new table, e.g. CatalogsProducts, which will link between catalogs & products.
 > The new table will replace the field CatalogId in Products table.

 #### Each table is associated with a: